-The following Compensation Discussion and Analysis describes the Company's compensation program for its executive officers, including its Chief Executive Officer and other "named executive officers" identified in the 2014 Summary Compensation Table below, and explains how the Company's independent directors determined the levels and forms of the compensation that was earned by or paid to the executive officers for 2014.
-In addition to the matters described below, the independent directors considered the results of the advisory vote by shareholders on the "say-on-pay" proposal presented to shareholders at the April 16, 2013 Annual Meeting of Shareholders in determining the levels and forms of compensation that were earned by or paid to the named executive officers in 2014.
-As reported in the Company's Current Report on Form 8-K, filed with the SEC on April 16, 2013, more than 96% of the votes cast on the say-on-pay proposal were in favor of our named executive officer compensation.
+The following Compensation Discussion and Analysis describes the Company's compensation program for its executive officers, including its Chief Executive Officer and other "named executive officers" identified in the 2015 Summary Compensation Table below, and explains how the Company's independent directors determined the levels and forms of the compensation that was earned by or paid to the executive officers for 2015.
+In addition to the matters described below, the independent directors considered the results of the advisory vote by shareholders on the "say-on-pay" proposal presented to shareholders at the April 22, 2014 Annual Meeting of Shareholders in determining the levels and forms of compensation that were earned by or paid to the named executive officers in 2015.
+As reported in the Company's Current Report on Form 8-K, filed with the SEC on April 22, 2014, more than 96% of the votes cast on the say-on-pay proposal were in favor of our named executive officer compensation.
 Accordingly, the Company did not make any changes to our executive compensation program as a result of the vote results.

-The Compensation Committee engaged Frederic W. Cook & Co., Inc. ("Frederic Cook") to provide a review and assessment of the Company's executive compensation practices and recommend possible changes that should be considered to those practices.
-Frederic Cook was also asked to make recommendations regarding the structure of the Company's executive compensation practices, including the relative levels of base salaries, short-term incentive compensation and long-term equity-based compensation.
-The Compensation Committee reviewed these recommendations and considered them as part of the committee's decisions regarding executive compensation practices in 2014.
+The Compensation Committee engaged Frederic W. Cook & Co., Inc. ("Frederic Cook"), a company that consults on employee benefits and compensation issues, to provide a review and assessment of the Company's executive compensation practices and to recommend possible changes that should be considered to those practices.
+Frederic Cook was also asked to make recommendations regarding the structure of executive compensation, including the relative levels of base salaries, short-term incentive compensation, and long-term equity-based compensation.
+Frederic Cook also provided advice regarding the composition of the peer group used in evaluating the Company's executive compensation practices.